-Ikea poised to reveal first NZ store location at Auckland unveiling

-New Ikea boss Jesper Brodin is set to reveal further information this morning about the company's plans in New Zealand.
+Ikea's first NZ store in Auckland, creating 200 new jobs

+There was also good news for meatball lovers, in that the Auckland venue would be getting one of the company's iconic restaurants.

+The flagship store in Auckland will employ around 200 people, and Edwards said that Ikea will soon be looking to fill some of these roles.

-This comes off the back of last month's announcement that Ingka Group had been granted exclusive rights to explore expansion opportunities in New Zealand.
+These details come off the back of last month's announcement that Ingka Group had been granted exclusive rights to explore expansion opportunities in New Zealand.

-Ikea is today expected to make an announcement on the location of its first store and whether it will be a large or smaller venue.
+Ikea was today expected to also make an announcement on whether the first store will be a large or smaller venue.
+This story will be updated as more information is released.

+Today, the executives confirmed the company would be making a big digital push, which give New Zealanders across the North and South Island access to Ikea products.

+Brodin has recently placed enormous emphasis on Ikea's online delivery model, which it is looking scale across numerous countries.

 Brodin's arrival in New Zealand follows his flying visit to Australia, where he outlined details on the company's strategy in global markets.